Health and safety report to governors: template

 You should receive regular reports

 Most governing boards receive an annual audit report on health and safety.
-However, it's good practice for the committee or link governor responsible for health and safety to update termly on any problems or changes in the school.
+However, it's good practice for the committee or link governor responsible for health and safety to update termly.

-An annual report may not be regular enough to keep your board up-to-date on any issues, especially if there are particular problems that need addressing.
+An annual report may not be regular enough to keep your board up to date on any issues, especially if there are any changes in your school, or problems that need addressing.

 Our associate education expert, Vicky Redding, explained this to us.